Lutheranism: Divine providence

-Lutherans believe that good works are the fruit of faith, always and in every instance.
-Good works have their origin in God, not in the fallen human heart or in human striving; their absence would demonstrate that faith, too, is absent.
-Lutherans do not believe that good works are a factor in obtaining salvation; they believe that we are saved by the grace of God—based on the merit of Christ in his suffering and death—and faith in the Triune God.
-Good works are the natural result of faith, not the cause of salvation.
-Although Christians are no longer compelled to keep God's law, they freely and willingly serve God and their neighbors.

 Judgment and eternal life

 Lutherans do not believe in any sort of earthly millennial kingdom of Christ either before or after his second coming on the last day.
 Lutherans teach that, at death, the souls of Christians are immediately taken into the presence of Jesus, where they await the second coming of Jesus on the last day.
 On the last day, all the bodies of the dead will be resurrected.

 Their souls will then be reunited with the same bodies they had before dying.
 The bodies will then be changed, those of the wicked to a state of everlasting shame and torment, those of the righteous to an everlasting state of celestial glory.
 After the resurrection of all the dead, and the change of those still living, all nations shall be gathered before Christ, and he will separate the righteous from the wicked.

 Christ will publicly judge all people by the testimony of their deeds, the good works of the righteous in evidence of their faith, and the evil works of the wicked in evidence of their unbelief.
 He will judge in righteousness in the presence of all people and angels, and his final judgment will be just damnation to everlasting punishment for the wicked and a gracious gift of life everlasting to the righteous.